Environmental Management

 As part of our initiatives for Environment Month every June, plant managers of all plants conduct environmental patrols.

-In FY2022, the patrols were carried out with a focus on grasping and improving the plants' environmental risks.
+In FY2024, the patrols were carried out with a focus on grasping and improving the plants' environmental risks.

 Emergency drills

 JTEKT performs regular emergency drills to prepare for the occurrence of various environmental incidents.
-As an example of what was done in 2022, the Hamura Plant conducted a drill on abnormalities with its cogeneration system.
+As an example of what was done in 2024, at the Toyohashi Plant, a drill was conducted to simulate a leak caused by an overturned plastic tank near an oil warehouse.

 Wastewater treatment plant management level improvement WG

 A working group was newly established in FY2022 to improve management levels.
-The meetings were held twice this fiscal year, in November and March, to identify problems with operators at each business site and discuss and share solutions.
+In 2024, it was held in October, gathered concerns and issues from the operators at each business site, and discussed and shared solutions.

 Environmental audits